-Lawful bases - our lawful basis for processing your personal information (other than convictions data) is that it is necessary for the performance of a task in the public interest or in the exercise of official authority vested in us under article 6(1)(e) UK GDPR and the Local Government (Miscellaneous Provisions) 1976 (section 55 (applications for private hire operators) and section 59 (applications for a hackney carriage driver’s licence)).
+Lawful bases -our lawful basis for processing your personal information (other than convictions data) is that it is necessary for the performance of a task in the public interest or in the exercise of official authority vested in us under Article 6(1)(e) UK GDPR and DPA 2018, section 8(c) in service to the Local Government (Miscellaneous Provisions) 1976 (section 55 (applications for private hire operators) and section 59 (applications for a hackney carriage driver’s licence)).

 Data sharing - We share information with TMBC.
 We may share with and receive information from other licensing authorities who are members of the NAFN.

 Retention period - we will retain a written record:

 - of every search that is made by us of the NR3 register, for 25 years;

 - of every request made to us, by another licensing authority, for 25 years;